2023 Women’s World Cup Round of 16 Betting Odds - August 10

 2023 Women's World Cup Favorites

-Want the dope on the top favorites at the 2023 Women's World Cup?
-We've posted which nations have the best odds to lift the trophy ahead:
+Need the lowdown on the top favorites at the 2023 Women's World Cup?
+We've listed which teams have the best odds to lift the trophy below:

 |Odds to Win